 The failure to complete a minimum of two pieces of work on time will be considered a failure to satisfactorily perform the work of the class.
-This may result in the taking away of a student's DP for the course by the Dean.
+This may result in taking away of a student's DP for the course by the Dean.

-Please take this class work seriously.
-Given the high percentage of the class mark (30%), this is a wonderful opportunity to increase your marks prior to the examination in May/June.
+Please take the class work component of the course seriously.
+Given the high percentage of the course work mark, this is an excellent opportunity to increase your final semester mark prior to the examination in November.